bundeeteddee/PvzQuiz/README.md

 * A single player quiz game
 * A start screen that a user can start a new game
 * 10 unique questions, each quiz question has 5 choices
+* You have 10 seconds to answer each question
 * Once quiz is completed, show a result page.
 Allow user to start a new game

 # What is it made of?